cdfoundation/sig-interoperability/docs/tools-terminology.md

 - **Trigger**: Triggers is a Kubernetes Custom Resource Defintion (CRD) controller that allows you to extract information from event payloads (a "trigger") to create Kubernetes resources.

+### Woodpecker

+[Woodpecker](https://woodpecker-ci.org/) is an open source, simple CI/CD engine with great extensibility.

+Some of the core Tekton terms are listed below. [[22]]

+- **Pipeline**: Triggered by events like webhooks, crons or manual events.
+It contains one or more Workflows.
+- **Workflow**: Represent one task an Agent do execute.
+It contains steps and report the result back to SCM Tools.
+- **Workspace**: Contains the shared state of a workflow.
+- **Step**: Are commands to be executed in a sequence within a specific environment (container image) declared by it.
+- **Plugin**: Are steps that have pre declared commands witch are just configured by settings.
+- **Agent**: Do have a backend engine, default is docker.
+They execute workflows.
+- **Server**: Interacts with the SCM Tools and orchestrate tasks to agents.

 ### Zuul

 [Zuul](https://zuul-ci.org/) is a program that drives continuous integration,